ketan-pednekar/ccart-india/README.md

 The full IBTrACS dataset can be downloaded from NOAA:
 https://www.ncei.noaa.gov/products/international-best-track-archive

-For development and testing, place the downloaded file in:
+Place the downloaded file in:

 ```
 data/IBTRACS.ALL.v04r01.nc